From Secret Caves to Open Lagoons: The Most Beautiful Mérida Cenotes

 11. Cenote Chacksinkin

 Opposite the cascabel is the Chacksinkin.
-Same entrance through wooden stairs but with more light and a wider platform from where to get into the water, which is very shallow at the beginning and it gets deeper as you get to the walls of the cenote.
+Same entrance through wooden stairs, but with more light and a wider platform from where to get into the water, which is very shallow at the beginning, and it gets deeper as you get to the walls of the cenote.

 12. Cenote Xooch

 Cenote Xooch is my favorite of all the cenotes.
-The entrance is super easy through man-made rocky stairs and a short tunnel that opens up in a spectacular rounded cenote with an open ceiling and beautiful Alamo trees with giant roots hanging and reflecting in the water.
+The entrance is super easy through man-made rocky stairs and a short tunnel that opens up in a spectacular, rounded cenote with an open ceiling and beautiful Alamo trees with giant roots hanging and reflecting in the water.

 Visiting Santa Barbara Cenotes with a guided tour